Influenza (flu) as an example of a viral disease

 Resources | Subject Notes | Geography

-Influenza, commonly known as the flu, is a contagious viral disease that affects the respiratory system (nose, throat, and lungs).
-It is a significant public health concern globally, causing widespread illness and impacting individuals, communities, and economies.
-This section will explore the nature of influenza, its modes of spread, and its far-reaching impacts.
+Influenza, commonly known as the flu, is a contagious respiratory illness caused by influenza viruses.
+It is a significant public health concern globally, with the potential to cause widespread illness, economic disruption, and even mortality.
+This section will explore the nature of influenza, its modes of spread, and its impacts on populations.

 Common symptoms of influenza include: